Research and Teaching Interests

 - in vivo studies of re-innervation during muscle regeneration

-Topics such as the mechanisms of cell injury in normal and dystrophic muscle, compensatory muscle regeneration and hypertrophy, and the effects of various therapies or voluntary exercise on muscle repair, satellite cell activation, muscle growth, bone density and age-related atrophy are examined using a large variety of cellular, molecular and whole-animal in vivo assays of function.
-In human studies, the measures are clinical assessment techniques and in vitro assays of biopsy-muscle status, cell proliferation, and gene expression.
+Topics such as the mechanisms of cell injury in normal and dystrophic muscle, compensatory muscle regeneration and hypertrophy, and the effects of various therapies or voluntary exercise on muscle repair, satellite cell activation, muscle growth, bone density, and age-related atrophy were examined using a large variety of cellular, molecular and whole-animal in vivo assays of function.
+In human studies, the measures were clinical assessment techniques and in vitro assays of biopsy-muscle status, cell proliferation, and gene expression.

-Students receive training with a ‘systems’ biology approach through courses, bench work, lab discussions and publications spanning a broad range of muscle-biology questions using studies at the level of single cells, tissues, animals and humans.
+Students received training with a ‘systems’ biology approach through courses, bench work, lab discussions, and publications spanning a broad range of muscle-biology questions using studies at the level of single cells, tissues, animals, and humans.
 Education research has the goal to help improve health care through interprofessional learning.